 Jo Cooke is a Director of Hoarding Disorders UK CIC and also runs her own business Tapioca Tidy.

-She is also the author of the book Understanding Hoarding which is fast becoming the “go to manual” for hoarders, their families and agencies that work with people exhibiting hoarding behaviours.
+She is also the author of the book Understanding Hoarding which is fast becoming the “go to manual” for people with hoarding tendencies, their families and agencies that work with people exhibiting hoarding behaviours.
+Jo is also author of the publication Overcoming Chronic Disorganization.

-She has appeared in the Guardian newspaper, Cosmopolitan and other publications.
-She has also appeared a number of times on BBC Radio and BBC Sounds and on BBC Breakfast and ‘Inside Out’.
-Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award in 2018.
+Jo has appeared in the Guardian newspaper, Cosmopolitan and other publications.
+She has also appeared a number of times on BBC Radio, including a feature on Jeremy Vine's show in 2024, and featured on BBC Sounds, BBC Breakfast and ‘Inside Out’.
+Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award.

 Jo is a professional declutterer and organiser who has a very professional, calm, non-judgemental and “makes sense” approach to helping you reclaim your space.
 Jo previously had a varied career in charitable organisations, human resources, project management, bookkeeping and the civil service, but realised she had a flair for decluttering and organising when she had to sell the family home that her father had lived in for more than 30 years.
 She has a wealth of experience and skills required when working in cluttered environments and takes a responsible and empathetic approach to the needs of people she works with.